Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 System Migration

 What is system migration?
-Simply put, system migration is what aids the process of transferring resources to a different software platform or a new hardware infrastructure.
+Simply put, system migration aids the process of transferring resources to a different software platform or a new hardware infrastructure.
 Similarly, technology migration refers to upgrading technology to improve business processes.

 Cloud Migration